De Beers: Operations

 Mining in Botswana takes place through the mining company Debswana, a 50–50 joint venture with the Government of the Republic of Botswana.
 It operates four mines – Jwaneng, Orapa, Letlhakane and Damtshaa, though Damtshaa was put on care and maintenance in 2015.

 In Namibia, mining is carried out through Namdeb Holdings, a 50–50 joint venture with the Government of the Republic of Namibia.
 Namdeb Holdings is made up of Debmarine Namibia (covering offshore mining) and Namdeb Diamond Corporation (land-based coastal mining).
-For offshore mining, motor vessels are used, including the sixth and latest, the N$2.3 billion SS Nujoma, the world's most advanced diamond exploration and sampling vessel, which began full operations in June 2017.
+For offshore mining, motor vessels are used, including the 12,000-tonne, 113-metre-long SS Nujoma, built at a cost of $157 million and named after Sam Nujoma, Namibia's founding president.
+This vessel, the world's most advanced diamond exploration and sampling vessel, began full operations in June 2017.
+The Benguela Gem began operation in 2022.
+At 177 meters it's the world's largest diamond vessel and cost De Beers $486 million to build.

 De Beers Consolidated Mines is responsible for the De Beers mining in South Africa.
-It is 74% owned by De Beers and 26% by a broad-based black economic empowerment partner, Ponahalo Investments.
+It is 74% owned by De Beers and 26% by a board-based black economic empowerment partner, Ponahalo Investments.
 There are two mines – Venetia and Voorspoed.

 In 2008, De Beers began production at the Snap Lake mine in the Northwest Territories, Canada; this was the first De Beers mine outside Africa and was Canada's first completely underground diamond mine.
-However, production was suspended when the mine was put on care and maintenance in 2015.
+Production was suspended when the mine was put on care and maintenance in 2015.
 De Beers opened the Victor mine in Ontario, Canada, the same year, a day after Snap Lake.
 This was followed by the opening of the company's third mine in Canada, Gahcho Kue, in September 2016.